-The following discussion and analysis are prepared and have been authorized for release by the Company's Board of directors on May 25, 2015.
-This document should be read in conjunction with the unaudited condensed interim consolidated financial statements together with the notes attached thereto for the nine months ended March 31, 2015 and the audited financial statements for the year ended June 30, 2014.
+The following discussion and analysis are prepared and have been authorized for release by the Company's Board of directors on October 26, 2015.
+This document should be read in conjunction with the audited financial statements together with the notes attached thereto for the year ended June 30, 2015 and 2014.
 All amounts are stated in Canadian dollars unless otherwise indicated.

-This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the nine months ended March 31, 2015.
+This Management Discussion & Analysis ("MD&A") summarizes the activities of the Company to date, and provides financial information for the year ended June 30, 2015.
 Additional information on the Company is also available at www.sedar.com